Judi Greenwald is Executive Director of the Nuclear Innovation Alliance.

 Patrick is completing his PhD Nuclear Science and Engineering from the Massachusetts Institute of Technology (MIT) with his doctoral thesis on licensing methods and regulatory frameworks for commercial fusion technology.
 He was a graduate researcher on the 2018 MIT "Future of Nuclear Energy in a Carbon-Constrained World” study, co-authoring report sections on licensing issues related to advanced nuclear reactor deployment.
 He subsequently received his M.S. in Nuclear Science and Engineering from MIT in 2019 with his thesis research on advanced reactor regulatory pathways.

-Patrick has worked in the commercial nuclear sector as engineer with MPR Associates in Alexandria, VA.
-His nuclear experience includes safety assessments of modifications at existing nuclear power plants, design evaluations of components at nuclear new nuclear power plants, and co-authoring an ERPI report on transitioning existing baseload nuclear power plants to flexible power (or load following) operations.
+Patrick has worked in the commercial nuclear sector as an engineer with MPR Associates in Alexandria, VA.
+His nuclear experience includes safety assessments of modifications at existing nuclear power plants, design evaluations of components at new nuclear power plants, and co-authoring an ERPI report on transitioning existing baseload nuclear power plants to flexible power (or load following) operations.
 Prior to working at MPR Associates, Patrick received his B.S. and M.S. in Mechanical Engineering from Carnegie Mellon University in 2012.

 Victor Ibarra Jr. is an Analyst for the Nuclear Innovation Alliance.